 When you have made changes to your formula, ensure you apply the highstate.
 The highstate propagates your changes to the appropriate services.

+4.2.
 Partitioning and Image Deployment Formula

 Use the Saltboot formula to specify disk partitioning, and to select which image should be deployed.
-For more information about the Saltboot formula, see [Salt > Formula-saltboot >].
+For more information about the Saltboot formula, see Specialized-guides > Salt.